 This suggests that, no matter the table size, it should always take about the same time to perform an insertion, and that is a result I’m happy with.
 As some simple, preliminary tests, there is not much that can be inferred — perhaps a comparison between other implementations (array, linked list, etc) would be interesting.
 My inner skeptic also feels that running times this quick do seem a bit too good to be true, and there’s always the possibility of a bug that I haven’t noticed.
 I plan to design some better tests to rule out this possibility.

-I’m still working on cleaning up the code and putting it up on GitHub — there are a lot of improvements that can be made, I’m looking forward to any and all suggestions (follow me on GitHub to see when the code goes up).
+You can check out all the code on github.
 My next rough steps are supporting deletions, undo, and then working on an API.
 After that, multiple cursors, users — and beyond!

 I’m using Joaqin’s estimate here ↩